 US stocks drop after China escalates tensions with consulate order

-Friday, 24 July 2020 () · *US stocks slipped on Friday after China ordered the closure of the US Consulate in Chengdu, ratcheting up tensions between the economic superpowers.*
+Friday, 24 July 2020 () · *US stocks slipped on Friday after China ordered the closure of the US's consulate in Chengdu, ratcheting up tensions between the economic superpowers.*

-· *The US made a similar order on Wednesday, reviving fears of a tit-for-tat economic conflict.*
+· *The escalation comes after the US made a similar order on Wednesday and revived fears of a tit-for-tat economic conflict.*

 China said on Wednesday the United States had abruptly told it to close its consulate in the city of Houston, a move that Beijing said it strongly condemns, threatening retaliation.
 Firetrucks were seen outside and U.S. media reported documents were being burned in the courtyard.